bgoonz/web-dev-notes-resource-site/2-content/blog-posts/bash/shell-scripts-npm.md

 ### Custom Scripts

-The script we just saw is one of the “special” NPM scripts.
+The script we just saw is one of the “special" NPM scripts.
 You can execute it by simply typing `npm start`.
 These are scripts with names that NPM recognizes and attaches special meaning to.
 For example, you can write a script called `prepublish`.
 NPM will execute the script before your package is packed and published, and also when you run `npm install` locally without any arguments.
 More on such scripts [here](https://docs.npmjs.com/misc/scripts).

 But NPM also let’s you define your own custom scripts.
 This is where the power of NPM scripts starts to show itself.

-Let’s look at a super basic custom NPM script that outputs “hello world” to the console.
+Let’s look at a super basic custom NPM script that outputs “hello world" to the console.
 Add this to the scripts object of your package.json file:

     "say-hello": "echo 'Hello World'"